Nordic Health Report 2024:84% live with stress

 Introduction

-According to If Nordic Health Report 2024 experiencing 88% of Northerners stress in some form, and a full 4 in 10 have suffered from prolonged stress for more than six months.
+According to If Nordic Health Report 2024 88% of Northerners experience stress in some form, and a full 4 in 10 have suffered from prolonged stress for more than six months.
 This is up from 83% in 2023.

 In this article, we'll go over what negative stress is, what causes it, what symptoms it causes, and how you can manage it for a better well-being.